getsandbox/getsandbox.github.io/_posts/2014-05-14-unit-testing-with-spring.md

 heading: Unit Testing Camel TypeConverters
 author: ando
 ---
 At Sandbox, we use the Apache Camel framework extensively for its swiss army knife approach to integration, and Spring for its dependency injection capabilities.
-Testing is a crucial part of our development process, and unit-testing in particular helps ensure our components are robustly designed.
+Testing is a crucial part of our development process and, unit-testing in particular, helps ensure our components are robustly designed.
 Howerver, getting JUnit, Spring and Camel to all play nice when unit-testing is fiddly.
 We favour Java annotations for Spring configuration and test class examples are few and far between so here\'s one way to do it.

 To keep it simple, our unit under test will be a Camel TypeConverter which is essentially a POJO to marshal data between types.